 SEARCHING FOR CHILDREN WITH SPECIAL NEEDS

-IF YOUR CHILD IS AGES ZERO TO FOUR
+IF YOUR CHILD IS AGES ZERO THROUGH FOUR

 The West Central School District offers an annual screening clinic for children to provide information to parents on school-related development.
 Parents are encouraged to take advantage of this FREE service, especially if you have questions regarding your child’s development.
-Vision, hearing and motor coordination screening is provided, as well as information on how well your child is doing with language, learning and behavior skills.
+Vision, language, articulation, cognitive development, hearing, and motor coordination screening is provided, as well as information on how well your child is doing with language, learning and behavior skills.

 Our Early Childhood Screening is held annually, in September.
 Call 605-528-3217 for more details.